esperecyan/webidl/README.md

 Web IDL
 =======
-Provides the utility class for casting a given value in accordance with [Web IDL (Second Edition)] type to help with PHP type hinting.
+Provides the utility class for casting a given value in accordance with [WebIDL (Web IDL)] type to help with PHP type declarations.

-[Web IDL (Second Edition)]: https://heycam.github.io/webidl/ "This document defines an interface definition language, Web IDL, that can be used to describe interfaces that are intended to be implemented in web browsers."
+[WebIDL (Web IDL)]: https://www.w3.org/TR/WebIDL-1/ "This document defines an interface definition language, Web IDL, that can be used to describe interfaces that are intended to be implemented in web browsers."

 Description
 -----------
-This library makes [Type hinting help API] and the exceptions defined by Web IDL available in PHP.
+This library makes [type declarations help API] and the exceptions defined by Web IDL available in PHP.
 This library is for Web standards API implementors and is not intended to be used directly by a PHP project.

 If you want your users to install this library simultaneously with your library,